cetyler/cetyler.github.io/content/posts/2025/2025-11-15_pretty_table.md

 date = 2025-11-15T23:21:16-06:00
 draft = false
 tags = ['python','pretty_html_table','Renaud Viot']
-summary = 'Found a library that suits my needs but may also be abandon.' comments = true
+summary = 'Found a library that suits my needs but may also be abandoned.' comments = true
 +++